bengfarrell/rgf-blog/content/blog/2009-05-12-earth-day-and-downtown-durham-walk.md

 ![img_2200forblog](http://s3.amazonaws.com/thegourmez-wpmedia/2009/05/img_2200forblog-200x300.jpg "img_2200forblog")

 As to my first goal of getting sun, rest assured, I had plenty and my tan lines were happy.
 The afternoon ended with a cherry [Locopop](http://ilovelocopops.com/) that felt oh-so-delightful on my tongue.
-If you'd like more pictures of downtown Durham on Earth Day, check my photo website [here](http://www.yellow5labs.com/photos/index.php?path=./Adventures/Earth%20Day%20in%20Durham%2009).
-There are pictures of the skateboarding, too.